 If your Pom is a generally healthy 8-10-year-old, it is a good idea to continue on with the excellent nutrition provided by Royal Canin’s X-Small Mature 8+.

 Pomeranians can become picky eaters as they age.
 It is important to be aware if their appetite is dwindling or if they have difficulty picking up hard food.
 If you have concerns about your Pom’s appetite, talk to your veterinarian, as it can be a sign of internal organ trouble.

-If everything checks out with the vet, consider switching to Castor and Pollux Organix Tiny Feasts Organic Chicken, Quinoa and Carrot Stew.
-Castor and Pollux creates tiny portioned wet food for adult dogs that is perfect for older Pomeranians.
+If everything checks out with the vet, consider switching to Castor and Pollux Organix Tiny Feasts Organic Chicken, Quinoa, and Carrot Stew.
+Castor and Pollux create tiny portioned wet food for adult dogs that is perfect for older Pomeranians.

 It contains tasty gravy that will entice even the pickiest of eaters.
 Flaxseed and vegetables help to provide fiber needed for proper digestion and individual portions make it easy to keep track of how much your Pom is eating.